CENTRAL LONDON

 Greenwich

 Greenwich is like a mini-London with its classical buildings and lively weekend market.
 On this guided walk you will find out about the history of Greenwich and see the main sites.
-Among them the elegant C18th clipper, the Cutty Sark, a fabulous exhibition on Greenwich and old Royal Naval College.
+Among them the elegant C18th clipper, the Cutty Sark, a fabulous exhibition on Greenwich and old Royal Naval College (entrance fees not included).

 We will peek the Maritime Museum and the Queens House.
 Then walk up the hill in Greenwich Park to enjoy the views over London from Royal Observatory (entrance to the Observatory not included).